 Most coffee producers are price-takers and the majority are unable to consistently earn a living income.
 They also shoulder the biggest climate risks in a sector that will be deeply affected by climate change.
 Our research supports efforts to improve farmer livelihoods and increase coffee sector sustainability.
 Learn more.

 Our resources help governments promote more responsible investment in agriculture and food systems.
 In partnership with the Food and Agriculture Organisation of the United Nations (FAO), we support implementation of the Principles for Responsible Investment in Agriculture and Food Systems (CFS-RAI).
 This work includes an online course on enabling environments, as well as a technical guide on investment incentives.
 Learn more.

 Our global food system is in crisis.
 Global hunger is on the rise.
 Poor diets result in severe negative health impacts around the world.
 The food sector is a significant contributor to climate change, while climate change will wreak havoc on agriculture.
 We co-host critical conversations that improve understanding of the challenges and paths forward.
 Learn more.

 While all our work takes a rights-based approach, we have a particular focus on realizing human rights within food systems, including the rights to food and nutrition.
 Through our scholarship, we increase understanding of these rights.
 Through our trainings and advocacy, we encourage protection and respect of rights.
 Learn more.

 Private sector actors are paying more attention to their negative impacts on climate, nature, and biodiversity.
 We engage with private sector initiatives, frameworks, and benchmarks in this area to ensure the core corporate responsibility to respect human rights is prioritized and addressed.
 Learn more.

-Climate Change & Land
+Climate Justice & Land